-Not what you might expect, but sight reading music effectively actually requires quite a bit of preparation!
+Not what you might expect, but sight reading music effectively requires quite a bit of preparation.

-Even though it hardly seems like sight reading with all this preparation, you will develop a "quick scan and test" technique, that you can do in under 30 seconds before actually playing the piece.
+Even though it hardly seems like sight reading music with all this preparation, practicing these exercises will help you develop a "quick scan and test" technique.
+This technique you may later use, quickly in under 30 seconds, before playing the piece; a prima vista!

-After thoroughly preparing the piece in your head, and now having checked out positions, intervals and raised or lowered notes, it is finally time to actually play the piece.
+After thoroughly preparing the piece in your head and checking out positions, intervals, and raised or lowered notes, it is finally time to play the music!

-You have carefully prepared the piece very well already so it is actually not the first time you see the score.
-But it will be the first time you play the piece for real, so to say.
+You have already prepared the piece, so it is not the first time you have seen the score.
+But it will be the first time you play the music for real, so to speak.

 Here is what to do:

-You can’t force the ability to read prim a’ vista by playing too difficult pieces.
+You can’t force the ability to read prim a’ vista by playing too tricky pieces.
 Step by step wins the race!